 I can run 0 to 60 MPH in only 6.65 seconds, which is faster than most modern sports cars or 1960s muscle cars.
 Heck, it's almost as fast as an SL500!

-Gas milage is great with its huge 26.4 gallon tank.
+Gas mileage is great with its huge 26.4 gallon tank.

-Fuel economy is about 11 MPG locally,19 MPG fully loaded running cross-country at 70-75 MPH, and about 21 MPG empty and holding it down to 65 MPH on the freeway.
-Your milage will be in this range depending on how you drive.
+Fuel economy is about 11 MPG locally, 19 MPG fully-loaded running cross-country at 70-75 MPH, and about 21 MPG empty and holding it down to 65 MPH on the freeway.
+Your mileage will be in this range depending on how you drive.